philrz/super/docs/language/pipeline-model.md

 ## Implied Operators

-When Zed is run in an application like [Zui](https://zui.brimdata.io), queries are often composed interactively in a "search bar" experience.
+When SuperPipe is utilized in an application like [SuperDB Desktop](https://zui.brimdata.io), queries are often composed interactively in a "search bar" experience.
-The language design here attempts to support both this "lean forward" pattern of usage along with a "coding style" of query writing where the queries might be large and complex, e.g., to perform transformations in a data pipeline, where the Zed queries are stored under source-code control perhaps in GitHub or in Zui's query library.
+The language design here attempts to support both this "lean forward" pattern of usage along with a "coding style" of query writing where the queries might be large and complex, e.g., to perform transformations in a data pipeline, where the SuperPipe queries are stored under source-code control perhaps in GitHub or in Zui's query library.

-To facilitate both a programming-like model as well as an ad hoc search experience, Zed has a canonical, long form that can be abbreviated using syntax that supports an agile, interactive query workflow.
+To facilitate both a programming-like model as well as an ad hoc search experience, SuperPipe has a canonical, long form that can be abbreviated using syntax that supports an agile, interactive query workflow.
-To this end, Zed allows certain operator names to be optionally omitted when they can be inferred from context.
+To this end, SuperPipe allows certain operator names to be optionally omitted when they can be inferred from context.
 For example, the expression following the [`summarize` operator](operators/summarize.md)
 ```